mryesiller/nodemailer_with_express/README.md

 PORT=<enter your port number here>
 ```

 Change  .index.js file in the project's directory.
-These variables connection settings to Postgres on your computer.

  ```
    auth: {